 Setting a Color Scale

-The program allows to introduce user-defined scales with both the fixed minimum and maximum and the moving minimum and maximum.
+The program allows introducing user-defined scales with both the fixed minimum and maximum and the moving minimum and maximum.
 A user-defined scale is specified in the "Scale color definition" dialog window.
-The scale is always defined for the current unit (e.g. kPa, m) - when switching the units the program always adjusts the scale particular for a given unit.
+The scale is always defined for the current unit (e.g. kPa, m) - when switching the units, the program always adjusts the scale particular for a given unit.

 The following control units are available to manage scales: